 Although likely to be less negative than the Biden administration, “the outlook of the Trump administration on those kinds of transactions – a mid-sized regional and another mid-sized regional – I think remains to be seen,” Graham said.
 It’ll be “very contingent on the people who are appointed to key positions” at the FDIC and OCC, he noted.

-Piper Sandler analyst Scott Siefers thinks Trump’s win puts M&A “back into the discussion” for large regionals, where it has been “largely nonexistent” the past few years, he wrote in a Wednesday note.
+Piper Sandler analyst Scott Siefers wrote in a Wednesday note that Trump’s win puts M&A “back into the discussion” for large regionals, where it has been “largely nonexistent” the past few years.
 M&A interest is likely to “move further up the list of questions” for the likes of Fifth Third, Huntington and PNC, he added.